sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 Legend:
 - assigned: # of repos assigned to Zoekt
 - indexed: # of repos Zoekt has indexed
-- tracked: # of repos Zoekt is aware of, including those that it has finished processing
+- tracked: # of repos Zoekt is aware of, including those that it has finished indexing

 This panel has no related alerts.